antistatique/docker-php-dev/README.md

 SITE_UUID        # Deault set to UUID in system.side.yml file
 PRIVATE_FILES    # Path to private files diretory (add it to settings on bootstrap) DEFAULT_CONTENT  # Default content modules to use

+PHPUNIT_DEFAULT_GROUP         # A group used by default with 'phpunit --default' SYMFONY_DEPRECATIONS_HELPER   # Default to weak, can be overwrited SIMPLETEST_DB                 # Default to DATABASE_URL, can be overwrited SIMPLETEST_BASE_URL           # Default to "http://127.0.0.1:8888"
 ```

 `behat.yml` file must have a docker profile and MailCatcher webmail url can be setup like